aakers24/AdventOfCyber2023/notes.md

     * One very useful option in the `cut` tool I hadn't used before was the `-f` flag.
 This designates the cuts as fields so `cut -d ' ' -f <n>` returns all of the results in the nth field/column. `cut -d ' ' -f 2 <log> | sort | uniq | nl` gives the number of lines of unique values in the 2nd field/column.
 Also, putting these together back to back can allow some really fine-tuned data analysis.
 For instance, `cut -d ' ' -f 3 <log> | cut -d ':' -f 1 | sort | uniq | nl` a certain type of data without the ":\<port\>".

 ---

+## Day 8 - Disk Forensics

+* In today's case, one of McGreedy's partners in crime has dropped malicious USBs in the parking lot.
+They got plugged in and installed malware on the network.
+Digital forensics is being done on the flash drive using FTK Imager.

+    * In reality, a digital forensics expert would plug the USB into a write-blocker and then plug that into a machine for analysis, but in the task the VM is mounting the flash drive in read-only mode to emulate this scenario.

+---